 Urology Surgery – (Blog, 2009) Ureteral Stricture

-US National Library of Medicine – (Study, 2008) Bladder Endometriosis : Possibility of Treatment by Laparoscopy
+Journal of the Society of Laparoscopic & Robotic Surgeons – (Study, 2008) Bladder Endometriosis : Possibility of Treatment by Laparoscopy

-US National Library of Medicine – (Study, 2007) Patients with Chronic Pelvic Pain : Endometriosis or Interstitial Cystitis/Painful Bladder Syndrome?
+Journal of the Society of Laparoscopic & Robotic Surgeons – (Study, 2007) Patients with Chronic Pelvic Pain : Endometriosis or Interstitial Cystitis/Painful Bladder Syndrome?

 ~ Again, I am a layman.
 I do not hold any college degrees, nor mastery of knowledge.
 Please take what I say with a grain of salt.
 If curious, do your own research 😉 Validate my writings.
 Or challenge them.
 And ALWAYS feel free to consult with your physician.
 Always.
 Yours ~ Lisa